BMW boosts corporate venture investment pool to $900 million

 The new fund will invest in vehicle and manufacturing automation, data and connectivity, as well as in companies involved in efforts to reduce carbon emissions in every aspect of transportation, including supply chains, Sage said.

-Behrendt said BMW will continue to consider co-investments with corporate partners such as Toyota, Porsche (PSCH.UL) and Jaguar Land Rover (TAMOJL.UL).
+Behrendt said BMW will continue to consider co-investments with corporate partners such as Toyota, Porsche and Jaguar Land Rover.
 BMW i Ventures and Toyota Ventures have jointly invested in five startups, including May Mobility and Nauto.

 Our Standards: The Thomson Reuters Trust Principles.